wjoe2046/unit-12-testing/README.md

 const result = add(1, 3);
 expect(result).toEqual(4, 'Adding 1 and 3 should equal 4');
 ```
 Assertion libraries also provide some added bonuses, such as reporting the expected outcome vs the actual outcome to Mocha in a predictable way so that Mocha can display the results in a clean, readable format.
+Examples include [Chai.expect](http://chaijs.com/api/bdd/), [Chai.assert](http://chaijs.com/api/assert/), and [expect](https://github.com/mjackson/expect)

 ### Unit Tests
 Unit tests attempt to *isolate* an individual function and ensure that that function does what it says it does.
 Functions are much easier to unit test when they have their *dependencies injected*, that is to say, when their dependencies are passed in as parameters.
 Unit tests are typically faster than integration tests since they are testing smaller chunks of code.
 If a function relies on another function in order to do its job, we typically will *mock out* the functions that are relied on.
 This allows us to test just the function we care about.
 There are many libraries which exist to making mocking easier, such as [Sinon.JS](http://sinonjs.org/docs/), [Nock](https://github.com/node-nock/nock),  [Jest](https://facebook.github.io/jest/), or [mockery](https://github.com/mfncooper/mockery).